Skip to main content

 That is fine.
 Outsourced GC arrangements are typically flexible with 30-day notice periods, not fixed-term lock-in contracts.
 You can scale up during busy periods (e.g. a transaction or dispute) and scale back when things are quieter.

-Is outsourced general counsel right for your business?
+Considering outsourced general counsel?
 Speak with Astris Law on (07) 3519 5616.
 Astrons General Counsel provides senior-level commercial legal support for Brisbane SMEs.
+If you have been getting by on AI-generated documents, our open letter explains when you need a real lawyer, not AI.
 See our commercial law and Astrons General Counsel services.

 Share